Chronic pelvic pain and incontinence affect millions of people. You are not as alone as you feel. Here are the startling statistics:

 Pelvic pain can manifest as tightness and pain in the abdomen, perineum, rectum, and tailbone.
 Chronic pelvic pain may be difficult to diagnose and embarrassing to talk about.

 - urinary urgency/frequency

 - urinary incontinence

 - pudendal neuralgia

 Usually with pelvic pain there is a combination of bowel and bladder dysfunction that accompanies the pain.
-As a pelvic specialist, I perform a whole body evaluation and integrate the reeducation of breathing patterns and other musculoskeletal habitual movement patterns and as it relates to your body.
+As pelvic health specialists, we perform a whole body evaluation and integrate the reeducation of breathing patterns and other musculoskeletal habitual movement patterns and as it relates to your body.